TheRealWushuMaster/SolarSystemSimulator/README.md

 * **Auto run**: shows the state of the auto simulation
 * **Scale**: shows the scale being applied
 * **Position**: calculates a rough estimate of distances between the cursor position and the focused object, both in *km* and *AU*; it assumes a flat projection
+* **Velocity reference**: shows the object that is used as velocity reference
 * **Following**: shows the focused object
 * **Information**: shows basic information of the focused object
+## Simulating spaceships
+The spaceship model simulated is implemented via the `Spaceship` class, which includes a simulation of:
+1. Spaceship (structure, payload, fuel mass, etc)
+2. Main propulsion system (maximum thrust, exhaust velocity, etc)
+3. Take-off propulsion system (optional)
+4. Flight plan
+5. Initial state

+Although the parameters of the spaceship are fully customizable, an example spaceship is provided via the `create_test_spaceship` method.

+The take-off propulsion system is assumed to be jettisoned when its fuel is spent.
+From then onwards, the propulsion is provided by the main propulsion system.
 ## Future improvements
 * Add additional bodies for representation
 * Calculate and represent spaceship trajectories between two objects, solving for fast travel or less fuel usage